Shockwave Therapy for Chronic Foot Pain and Achilles Pain

 How to access treatment?

 If you have private medical insurance, speak to your insurance company, as many treatments are covered by medical insurance.
-The cost for private treatment is £45 per session (minimum of 3 sessions required) then if needed a further 3 sessions can be booked for the price of 2 (£90).
+The cost for private treatment is £50 for the initial session then £45 for all following sessions (minimum of 3 sessions required).

 For further information please contact the clinic on 01246 273848.